eunmann/chess-engine/README.md

 ## Move Search
 The current implementation is a single thread alpha-beta pruning search.
 The search is done on a separate thread to allow I/O processing while searching.

+## Testing
+Testing is done througha custom framework named TestFW (Testing Framework).
+It was created specifically for this projec to be light-weight and easy to use.
+It provides the most basic functionality, but only what is needed for this project.
 # TODO

 ## Refactoring
 * TFW Unit Tests need to use TFW_ASSERT
 * Cleanup unused functions
 * Use the LOG and LOG_ASSERT macros to make debugging easier
+* Refactor tests to be in different files/directory

 ## Code
 * Fix Bugs